biowpn/bioweapon/_posts/2025-08-20-heterogeneous-message-handler.md

 - It would be very nice if we can write `std::visit(handle, any_msg)`.
 Alas, short-hand closure and overload set type are not a thing.
 Best we can do is `std::visit(OVERLOAD(handle), any_msg)` where `OVERLOAD` is a macro that expands to the lambda

-With system designed this way, the overload approach and template approach are favored for the same reason.
+With system designed this way, the overload approach and template approach are favored for the same reason - `handle` is uniformly named across all messages.